Yuvrajscheema/mech_325_report/main.typ

 We desire an output speed of around $0.05886 "rpm"$ at $0.0694 "N" dot "m"$ of torque. \
 Our system will use this power but we design for the stepper maximum. \
 \
-From table *ENTER TABLE* we select a 2GMT belt. \
+From @belt_sizing we select a 2GMT belt. \
-We can assume that the belt is going to run at less than $10 "rpm"$ so from table *ENTER TABLE* we select a $6 "mm"$ wide belt and the smaller sprocket size of $18$ grooves which is rated for
+We can assume that the belt is going to run at less than $10 "rpm"$ so from table @smaller_sheave we select a $6 "mm"$ wide belt and the smaller sprocket size of $18$ grooves which is rated for
 $1.35 "N" dot "m"$ of torque at this speed. \
 \